 Who Qualifies as a Custodian

 Not just anyone can hold onto an electronic will.
-Arizona law imposes independence and security requirements on the qualified custodian to protect the integrity of the document.
+The law requires independence and security from the custodian.
+This protects the document's integrity.

 A qualified custodian of an electronic will: 1.
 May not be related to the testator by blood, marriage or adoption.
 2. May not be a devisee under the electronic will or related by blood, marriage or adoption to a devisee under the electronic will.

 A.R.S. § 14-2520(1)-(2)The custodian must have no personal stake in the will's contents.
-This prevents conflicts of interest and ensures the person safeguarding the document has no incentive to alter it.
+This prevents conflicts of interest.
 Family members, spouses, and anyone who stands to inherit are all disqualified.

 Storage and Documentation Requirements

-Beyond independence, the custodian must maintain a secure electronic system that protects records from destruction, alteration, or unauthorized access, and that detects any changes to the electronic record.
+Beyond independence, the custodian must maintain a secure electronic system.
+This system must protect records from destruction, alteration, or unauthorized access.
+It must also detect any changes to the electronic record.

 Shall consistently employ and store electronic records of electronic wills in a system that protects electronic records from destruction, alteration or unauthorized access and detects any change to an electronic record.